-May 21, 2019 – Prompted by increasing demand for precision formatted composite materials for the Boeing 777X and by the aerospace industry’s burgeoning growth in the Pacific Northwest, Web Industries has signed a letter of intent with East Forty LLC to purchase 12 acres of land for a manufacturing plant in Marysville, Wash., north of Seattle.
+July 31, 2019 – Prompted by increasing demand for precision formatted composite materials for the Boeing 777X and by the aerospace industry’s burgeoning growth in the Pacific Northwest, Web Industries has purchased 12 acres of land for a manufacturing plant in Marysville, Wash., north of Seattle.
 The site is near Boeing’s final assembly plant in Everett, Wash. and in proximity to material supplier Toray’s processing facility in Tacoma, Wash.

-The new facility will occupy 75,000 square feet and house Web’s proprietary composites slitting and winding technology, as well as 9,000 square feet of refrigerated warehousing.
-Refrigeration at minus 10 F is necessary to ensure the chemical stability of some raw composite materials before final processing.
+The new facility will occupy 75,000 square feet and house Web’s proprietary composites slitting and winding technology.
 Future capabilities include development services and product cutting and kitting.
-Groundbreaking is scheduled for spring 2019.
-The plant will be operational once the building is constructed, equipment is qualified and employees are trained, all targeted for January 2021.
+The plant will be operational once the building is constructed, equipment is qualified and employees are trained.

 According to Web Industries President and Chief Executive Officer Mark Pihl, the plant’s physical location positions Web to earn additional aircraft business in the region.